 For the first time in almost 20 years, there are cats living under my roof again.
 Actually, they are kittens.
-And they are eyeing the Christmas tree we brought home over the weekend with equal parts wide-eyed wonder and mischievous delight.
-To keep the peace — and maintain my sanity — I looked up a few tips on helping kitties and Christmas trees co-exist.
+And they're eyeing the Christmas tree we brought home over the weekend with equal parts wide-eyed wonder and mischievous delight.
+To keep the peace — and maintain my sanity — I looked up a few tips on helping cats and Christmas trees co-exist.
 Here are some that have worked for us:

 3. Spray some stink.
 There are a number of spray repellents you can use to keep cats away from your tree.
 We have been using Bitter Apple spray with some success.
 Other choices include citronella or citrus oils sprayed directly on the tree, or a diluted vinegar solution sprayed on the tree's base.
 These all can work as Christmas tree cat repellents.

 4. Decorate judiciously.
 It won't matter how much stink you spray on your tree, if it is covered with sparkly, dangly baubles, your cat will be hard-pressed to resist.
 For a more cat-friendly Christmas tree, don't hang any breakable or edible decorations on the lower half of the tree.
 And if possible, keep the lowest branches of the tree free from all ornaments and potential temptations.
 Skip the tinsel this year as cats will be far too tempted to eat it when it inevitably hits the ground.